metaneutrons/snapdog2/docs/blueprint/04-core-components-state-management.md

 3. **Update Raw State Repository:** `SnapcastService` updates the `SnapcastStateRepository` with the new raw `Client` model data.
 4. **Publish Internal Notification:** `SnapcastService` publishes a Cortex.Mediator `SnapcastClientConnectedNotification` (containing the raw `Client` model).
 5. **Server Layer Handler:** `ClientManager` (as `INotificationHandler`) receives the notification.
-6. **Update SnapDog2 Domain State:** `ClientManager` acquires its lock, finds/creates the internal mapping for the client, updates its internal `ClientState` record (mapping fields from the raw model and adding SnapDog2 context like ZoneId), and releases the lock.
+6. **Update SnapDog2 Domain State:** `ClientManager` acquires its lock, finds/creates the internal mapping for the client, updates its internal `ClientState` record (mapping fields from the raw model and adding SnapDog2 context like ZoneIndex), and releases the lock.
 7. **Publish Domain Status Notification:** `ClientManager` (or the handler) publishes a domain-level Cortex.Mediator `StatusChangedNotification("CLIENT_CONNECTED", $"client_{internalId}", true)`.
 8. **External Notification Handlers:** `MqttStatusNotifier`, `KnxStatusNotifier` receive the `StatusChangedNotification` and publish the update to MQTT/KNX.